dev-sharing/developer-roadmap/docker-podman-containers.md

 ```

 ## Installing docker-compose

+Dev Sharing video tutorial: [Debian server how to install docker compose and run PostgreSQL and PgAdmin from .yml file](https://youtu.be/iHIXpWrBt_A)

 Dockerfile vs Docker compose:
 A Dockerfile is a text document with a series of commands used to build a Docker image.
 Docker Compose is a tool for defining and running multi-container applications